nickyhajal/world-domination-summit/_content/speakers/jonathan-fields.md

 ## 2011 and 2016 Speaker
 # ![Jonathan Fields](http://imgs.wds.fm/jonathan-fields-round.png) Jonathan Fields

-# Jonathan Fields has been coming to WDS since year one.
-Whether speaking from the main stage, facilitating a conversation, or leading a workshop, attendees love interacting with him all weekend long.

 <div class="zig-zags_blue"></div>

 **Jonathan Fields** is on a quest to inspire possibility.
 A New York City dad, husband, entrepreneur and author, he founded mission-driven media and education venture, [Good Life Project®](http://goodlifeproject.com), where he and his team lead a global community in the quest to live more meaningful, connected and vital lives, produce a top-rated podcast with millions of downloads, and offer a growing catalog of events, trainings and courses.
 His next book, *How to Live a Good Life: Soulful Stories, Surprising Science and Practical Wisdom*, is due out in October 2016.